 Lessons can be 30, 45, or 60 minutes depending on availability and the level and desire of the student.

 Music and other learning materials may be required and should be purchased by the student.
-I use free resources and sheet music online as freqeuntly as I can.
-Often, though, sheet music available for free can either be difficult to read or inaccurate.
-For young beginning students, I tend to use Faber's Piano Adventures for lesson books.
+I use free resources and sheet music as frequently as I can, but it can be difficult to read or inaccurate For young beginning students, I tend to use Faber's Piano Adventures for lesson books.

 Consistent practicing is essential for developing piano skills.
 The specific needs for each student will vary depending on age and experience.
 Together, we will determine what kinds of practicing (and how much) should take place in order to accomplish your musical goals.
 If a student fails to practice consistently or has too many other commitments to dedicate time to practice, they may be asked to transfer to another studio.